 - In a 5 ½-quart Dutch oven or similar heavy pot, warm the olive oil over medium-high heat.
 Add the onion, green pepper, carrot, celery and 1 teaspoon salt and cook, stirring only occasionally, until vegetables are beginning to be tender and browned, about 10 minutes.

 - Add garlic and cook, stirring frequently, for one minute.

 - Add tomato paste, chili powder, cumin and paprika and cook, stirring, one minute more.

-- Stir in broth and tomatoes (with all their juices), along with an additional teaspoon salt if your beans are unsalted or low-sodium.
+- Stir in broth and tomatoes (with all their juices).
 Bring to a boil, then reduce heat to simmer for 5 minutes.
 Sauce should be nice and thick.

 - Add beans and corn (straight from frozen is fine) and simmer until warmed through.